Families and divorce

 Have you agreed on Christmas holiday arrangements for your children?

 Every year our family law solicitors advise parents who are facing difficult questions around the Christmas holidays following separation.
-For a lot of families, issues tend to centre around deciding who the children will spend Christmas day or New Year with and what happens when a parent faces spending the whole of Christmas without seeing their children.
+For a lot of families, issues tend to centre around deciding who the children will spend Christmas day or New Year with and what happens when a parent faces spending a period of the festive season without seeing their children.

 Plan ahead where possible